mahi200512/Connect-Four-Game-main/README.md

 Winning Requirement: Players can adjust the number of discs required to win (e.g., Connect Five) for a longer or shorter game.
 Starting Player: Some variations allow the starting player to alternate between games.
 Connect Four is a strategic game that requires players to anticipate their opponent's moves while planning their own to achieve victory.
 It combines elements of strategy, observation, and pattern recognition, making it a popular choice for players of all ages.

+The explaination of the code is as follows:
+Let's break down the code into different sections:

+1. *Imports and Constants*: The code starts by importing necessary libraries such as pygame, sys, math, random, time, and itertools.
+It also defines constants like the dimensions of the game board, colors, and various parameters for the game.

+2. *Board Representation and Functions*:
+   - create_board(): Creates a 2D array representing the game board.
+   - is_valid_location(): Checks if a column is a valid move.
+   - get_next_open_row(): Finds the next available row for a piece to drop.
+   - drop_piece(): Drops a piece onto the board.
+   - game_over_check(): Checks if the game is over (someone wins or the board is full).

+3. *Enums and Classes*:
+   - Difficulty: Enumerates the difficulty levels for the AI.
+   - Button: Defines a button class for the GUI interface.

+4. *ConnectFour Class*:
+   - Initializes the game, handles mouse input events, manages the game loop, and controls AI moves based on the chosen difficulty level.

+5. *Drawing Functions*:
+   - draw_board(): Draws the game board.
+   - draw_dotted_circle(): Draws a dotted circle for the player's piece.

+6. *AI Functions*:
+   - pick_best_move(): Determines the best move for the AI based on the current board state and the chosen difficulty level.
+   - minimax(): Implements the minimax algorithm for AI decision-making.
+   - score_position() and evaluate_window(): Evaluate the current board position and assign scores based on the number of player or AI pieces in a row.

+7. *Main Function*: Sets up the Pygame window, initializes the game, and enters the main game loop.

+Overall, the code creates a playable Connect Four game with both player and AI functionality, allowing the player to choose from different difficulty levels.
+The AI uses the minimax algorithm to make strategic moves based on the current board state.